Perched on the silky indigo waters of the Swan River and blessed with an idyllic turquoise coastline, the natural beauty of Perth is unquestionable.

 The dry days of spring and summer are ideal for the array of outdoor activities on offer in Perth.
 From September to November, rainfall is rare and temperatures hover around the low 20s.
 A light jacket may be needed in the evening.
 From December to February temperatures reach the high 20s to mid 30s, eased by the afternoon ocean breeze nicknamed the ‘Fremantle Doctor’.

 In autumn and winter, pack wet weather gear.
 Expect temperatures in the high teens in autumn, holding above 10 degrees in the evening.
 From June to August, thunderstorms often strike and daytime temperatures can drop to single figures.

-Listen to our tips for Talking Travel on top things to do in Perth:
+Listen to a podcast of our tips for top things to do in Perth:

 Perth’s inner city might not seem like an obvious hub for street art, but if you walk around for long enough, you’ll begin to recognise murals by the same artists in the most unexpected of places.
 In particular, keep an eye out for the bold and colourful work of local artist Anya Brock and the distinct marine animals by Amok Island.
 Don’t miss the kaleidoscopic mural by Brooklyn-based artist Maya Hayuk in Wolf Lane.

 Perth has a thriving live music scene that supports young local acts of all musical genres.
 Popular venues include the Rosemount Hotel, The Bird, The Ellington Jazz Club and Mojos Bar.
 There are also some unique outdoor venues such as the Belvoir Amphitheatre and the Red Hill Auditorium, which sees bigger bands gracing its stages.